-Activists from ACT UP LONDON and the NHS ANTI-SWINDLE TEAM went to
+Activists from ACT UP LONDON and the NHS ANTI-SWINDLE TEAM went

-sexuality, the AIDS crisis and the stigma
+huge contribution that sexuality, the AIDS crisis and the stigma

 Unfortunately although I was able to photograph them preparing to go

-revised version of ‘Don’t Stop Me Now’ called ‘Don’t
+revised version of ‘Don’t Stop Me Now’ called ‘Don’t Cut Me Now.’

-get past security and take pictures.
+and take pictures.